ionic-team/ionic-docs/src/pages/vue/quickstart.md

 </script>
 ```

-> Each view in an Ionic Vue application must contain an `IonPage` component.
+> Each view must contain an `IonPage` component.
 Page transitions will not work correctly without it.
 See the [IonPage Documentation](./navigation#ionpage) for more information.

 The content here should look similar to the `Home` component.
 What is different here is the `IonBackButton` component.
 This is used to navigate back to the previous route.
 Seems easy enough, right?
 Ok, but what if we reload the page?